Members area

 Sensory support service

-Also known as hearing impaired service or specialist education service for deaf children.
-The hearing impaired service is part of the education service and employs Teachers of the Deaf among other specialist staff.
-It provides services to deaf children and their parents.
-The support can be in the child's home, at nurseries and playgroups or in school.
+A specialist service which provides support to deaf children and their parents.
+The sensory support service might also be known as the hearing-impaired service or specialist education service for deaf children.
+The service is part of the education service and employs Teachers of the Deaf (ToDs) as well as other specialist staff who support deaf children.
+They can provide support in the child's home, at nurseries and playgroups or in school.
 It may also offer advice and support to nurseries, playgroups, schools and colleges that teach deaf children.

 Severe deafness